 The shunt equation can be derived as follows: Let

 represent the total pulmonary blood flow per minute (ie, the cardiac output), and let

 represent the amount of blood flow per minute entering the systemic arterial blood without receiving any oxygen

 (the “shunt flow”).
 The volume of blood per minute that perfuses alveolar-capillary units with well-matched ventilation and perfusion then equals

 The total volume of oxygen per time entering the systemic arteries is therefore

-The shunt fraction is usually multiplied by 100% so that the shunt flow is expressed as a percentage of the cardiac output.
+is usually multiplied by 100% so that the shunt flow is expressed as a percentage of the cardiac output.

 The arterial and mixed venous oxygen contents can be determined if blood samples are obtained from a systemic artery and from the pulmonary artery (for mixed venous blood), but the oxygen content of the blood at the end of the pulmonary capillaries with well-matched ventilation and perfusion is, of course, impossible to measure directly.
 This must be calculated from the alveolar air equation, discussed in Chapter 3, and the patient’s hemoglobin concentration, which will be discussed in Chapter 7.

 The relative contributions of the true intrapulmonary shunts and the shuntlike states to the calculated shunt flow can be estimated by repeating the measurements and calculations with the patient on a normal or slightly elevated inspired concentration of oxygen and then on a very high inspired oxygen concentration (